-Let the location inspire your session wardrobe as well as some of these tips I put together.
-As a visual, I have created a fun and colorful board to help you get inspired.
+Let the location and your personalities inspire your session wardrobe as well as some of these easy-to-personalize style tips!

-Primary and secondary colors are key, but I love colors inspired by nature.
-They are the foundation of what makes you compliment your environment and it plays a huge part in my photography.
-Shades of blue, green, yellow, red, and orange are essential to making a statement and separating you from the background.
-You can even add these colors through accessories, such as a necklace, belt, hat, scarf, or shoes.
+Be bold!
+Primary colors are great for those who want photos with pops of color.
+Primary colors, such as shades of blue, green, yellow, red, and orange are essential to making a statement and separating you from the background.
+Get creative and add these colors through accessories, such as a necklace, belt, hat, scarf, or shoes.
 And if your shoes are for looks only, I highly recommend bringing along an extra pair of flats to make our walk more enjoyable.

 Coordinate, don’t match.
-You can do this through utilizing the complimentary colors I mentioned above.
+You can do this through utilizing the primary colors I mentioned above.
 For instance, a light blue chambray shirt on him and a rusty orange dress with a navy cardigan on her.
 Add black with a black hat on her and grey skinny jeans on him.
 Using the same colors, but in different shades and tones is the easiest way to coordinate.

 SO MANY OPTIONS